thabanidev/thabanidev/README.md

 - **Frameworks and Libraries:** I'm proficient in .NET, ReactJS, Bootstrap, and jQuery.

-- **Databases:** MySQL and the exciting world of Appwrite.

 - **Tools:** Visual Studio, Visual Studio Code, Git, and Github keep me in the coding flow.

 ## 🏆 Past Achievements

-I've had the privilege to lead a team of back-end student developers in crafting a winning website for the Entrepreneurship Hub website design competition.
-We received a certificate for our exceptional efforts in this competition.
+I've had the privilege to lead a team of back-end student developers in crafting a website for the Entrepreneurship Hub website design competition held by my [College](https://richfield.ac.za).
+We received a certificate of achievement for our exceptional efforts in this competition.

 ## 🌟 Future Goals